-The Desert Shores Community Park is located in the Community of Desert Shores.
-It covers nearly five acres and includes a baseball field, basketball courts, and playground equipment.
-The park has ample parking and includes public restrooms.
+The Desert Shores Soccer

+Park is located in the

+Community of Desert Shores.

+It covers nearly five acres and

+includes a baseball field,

+basketball courts, and

+playground equipment.
+The

+park has ample parking and

+includes public restrooms.
+A

+soccer field will be

+constructed at the park in

+2023-2024.